di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 ## Format checkers

-The format checkers for the subtasks are located in the [format_checker](format_checker) module of the project.
+The format checkers for the subtasks 1 and 2 are located in the [format_checker](format_checker) module of the project.
 Each format checker verifies that your generated results file complies with the expected format.
+The format checker for subtask 2 is included in the scorer.

 Before running the format checker please install all prerequisites through,
 > pip install -r requirments.txt